 Vlora is home to Albania’s newest international airport, and the Port of Vlora has a ferry service to both Italy and Greece.

-If you choose to live in Vlora, you’re not going to mingle with many locals, but near exclusively tourists and Albania’s upper class from Tirana.
+If you choose to live in Vlora, you’re not going to mingle with many locals, but near exclusively with tourists and Albania’s upper class from Tirana.

 For true luxury, the coastline is studded with high-end resorts, such as the Diamond Hill Resort & Spa, complete with a water park.
 The nearby Maritim Marina Bay Luxury Resort and Spa offers the Illyrian SteakHouse for one of the best steaks you can get in the Balkans.

-There are no international schools and Vlora relies upon Fier, the main regional city 40 min drive away, for private medical services.
+There are no international schools, and Vlora relies upon Fier, the main regional city 40 min drive away, for private medical services.

 To the south is Himara, one of Albania’s immaculate coastal paradises.
 Himara is a bilingual city, with Greek as the unofficial language.